 At Maze, we treat every degree of vaginismus.
 We begin with a gentle dilation program.
-We often prescribe vaginal valium to help relax tight muscles and we offer a ton of encouragement every step of the way.
+We often prescribe vaginal muscle relaxant suppositories to help relax tight muscles and we offer a ton of encouragement every step of the way.

-If we are not successful with dilation we do offer vaginal Botox.
+If we are not successful with dilation we do offer Vaginismus Treatment Under Anesthesia.
 You are not alone and we can help you.